xiaqq/SDCND/Term1/CarND-Vehicle-Detection-P5/writeup.md

 ####1.
 The implementation of sliding window and prediction.

 I decided to restrict the search area by defining the start and stop y position as 400 and 700 respectively, since only there the cars possibly appear.
 And then using the Hog Sub-sampling Window Search method learned from the lectures to do window sliding on the restricted area.
 This approach allow us to extract the hog image only once and then sub-sampled to get all of its overlaying windows.
 The overlapping area of two sliding windows is defined by the number of cell distance.
-In my case the cell distance is 2 and for a 8x8 window size, it means a 75% overlapping.
-By feeding the extracted spatial binned color, color histogram features and the hog sub-sample hog features of each sub-frame to the trained classifier, a prediction of car/no car could be made.
+I also used four different scales to help detect car object with different sizes(near versus far away cars ).By feeding the extracted spatial binned color, color histogram features and the hog sub-sample hog features of each sub-frame to the trained classifier, a prediction of car/no car could be made.

 This implementation is found in the fourth code cell in "P5.ipynb".

 ![findingcar_slidewindows.png](./output_images/findingcar_slidewindows.png)